docker/docs/datacenter/ucp/3.0/guides/user/access-ucp/index.md

 ![](../../../../../images/ucp.png){: .with-border}

-Docker UCP secures your swarm by using
+Docker UCP secures your cluster by using
 [role-based access control](../../access-control/index.md).
 From the browser, administrators can:

-* Manage swarm configurations,
+* Manage cluster configurations,
 * Manage the permissions of users, teams, and organizations,
 * See all images, networks, volumes, and containers.
 * Grant permissions to users for scheduling tasks on specific nodes